-Add other methods of the instance to the supplied runner.
-The name of the method will be used as the label in the runner at which the method will be added.
+Add methods of the instance to the supplied runner.
+By default, all methods will be added and the name of the method will be used as the label in the runner at which the method will be added.
 If no such label exists, a KeyError will be raised.